-Even if the pavee does not provide a TIN in the manner required, you are not required to backup withhold on any payments you make if the payee is:
+Even if the payee does not provide a TIN in the manner required, you are not required to backup withhold on any payments you make if the payee is:

-1. An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2),
+- 1. An organization exempt from tax under section 501(a), any IRA where the payor is also the trustee or custodian, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2), - 2.
+The United States or any of its agencies or instrumentalities, - 3.
+A state, the District of Columbia, a possession of the United States, or any of their political subdivisions or instrumentalities,

-- 2. The United States or any of its agencies or instrumentalities. - 3.
-A state, the District of Columbia, a possession of the United States, or any of their political subdivisions or instrumentalities. - 4.
-A foreign government or any of its political subdivisions, agencies, or instrumentalities, or - 5.
-An international organization or any of its agencies or instrumentalities.
+- 4. A foreign government or any of its political subdivisions, agencies, or instrumentalities, or - An international organization or any of its agencies or instrumentalities.